YechengZhou/CURD_for_SQL_Server/README.md

 CURD for SQL Server
 ===================================

-Simple ORM for SQL Server
+Simple(maybe stupid...)
+ORM for SQL Server.

-Help to make SQL Server easy to use, avoid executing sql command to do CURD in SQL Server
+Help to make SQL Server easy to use, avoid executing sql command to do CURD in SQL Server.

+It hasn't support complex operation, it just a practice for python...

 Sample Code:
 -----------------------------------